koustubh25/gearmanBuildScript/README.md

 ##Individual files can also be run in the following manner

-`./install_php.sh` will compile and install php alongwith pear, pcntl and mysql extensions as per GLOBAL
+`sudo ./install_php.sh` will compile and install php alongwith pear, pcntl and mysql extensions as per GLOBAL

-`./install_gearman.sh` will install gearman version as mentioned in GLOBAL
+`sudo ./install_gearman.sh` will install gearman version as mentioned in GLOBAL

-`./install_gearman_manager.sh` will install [Gearman manager](https://github.com/brianlmoon/GearmanManager) based on PHP version present
+`sudo ./install_gearman_manager.sh` will install [Gearman manager](https://github.com/brianlmoon/GearmanManager) based on PHP version present

-`./install_gearman_ui.sh` will install [gearman web ui](http://gaspaio.github.io/gearmanui/)
+`sudo ./install_gearman_ui.sh` will install [gearman web ui](http://gaspaio.github.io/gearmanui/)

 ##ToDo